mod-audio/mod-host/README.md

     libreadline     >= 6.2
     lilv-utils      (optional)

 To turn doc/man.txt into a groff manpage you need txt2man.
-Run
+To build and install the manpage run:

     make man

-output doc/mod-host.1
+    sudo make install-man

+To read the manual type `man mod-host` in your terminal.

 Run
 ---